medic/cht-docs/content/en/apps/guides/hosting/self-hosting.md

           - /srv:/srv
     ```

-Alternatively  you can create the /srv folder on any drive with enough space that is regularly backed up.
-You then just map the path to the folder in the compose file like this.
+Alternatively, can create the `/srv` folder on any drive with enough space that is regularly backed up.
+Then map the path to the folder in the compose file like this.

 ```yaml
 volumes: